cicovic-andrija/prep/docs/PROBLEMS.md

 You are given an m x n 2D binary grid which represents a map of '1's (land) and '0's (water).
 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 You may assume all four edges of the grid are all surrounded by water.
 The area of an island is the number of cells in the island.
 Return the maximum area of an island found in the grid.
 If there is no island, return 0.

+# lc-medium-18

+Given an array of strings words representing an English Dictionary, return the longest word in the array that can be built one character at a time by other words in the array.
+Note that the word should be built from left to right with each additional character being added to the end of a previous word (i.e., for the longest word that satisfies this condition, all of its prefixes must be present in the dictionary).
+If there is more than one possible answer, return the longest word with the smallest lexicographical order.
+If there is no answer, return the empty string.

+Example: input: ["a","banana","app","appl","ap","apply","apple"] output: "apple" (same length as "apply" but "smaller")

 # lc-hard-1

 Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.